hoil96/hoil96/README.md

 ## Hi there 👋 I'm Hoil Jeong

 ## 💬 About Me
-IT graduate with a strong interest in software development Focused on backend systems and application development Interested in cybersecurity and problem-solving Currently building practical projects using modern technologies
+IT graduate with a strong interest in software development.

+Focused on backend systems and application development.

+Interested in cybersecurity and problem-solving.

+Currently building practical projects using modern technologies.

 - 🔭 I’m currently working on ...